 Even so, my stomach churned.

 The next stall over featured a pan of freshly fried silk worm larvae that were reminiscent of the insects I had eaten while in Chiang Mai.
-Surprisingly, this looked appetizing after having just eaten worms.
+Maybe not the best food in the world, but surprisingly, this looked appetizing after having just eaten worms.
 I popped a couple into my mouth and got a oily burst of flavor.

 Another vendor was making Banh Cuon, a crepe-like dish made with rice flour and stuffed with minced pork and mushrooms.
 They were rolled onto a plate and topped with fried shallots and coriander.
 We topped it with spicy, red bird’s chile and ate them with nước chấm, a Vietnamese dipping sauce.